MahirDeGamemaker/quickStart.py/README.txt

 - Move the rectangle using the arrow keys.

 ## Credits
-This program was created by [Your Name] and is licensed under the MIT License.
+This program was created by [ME] and is licensed under the MIT License.